JGCRI/gcam-doc/AgLU.md

 ### Land Sharing Approach

 Economic land use decisions in GCAM are based on a logit model of sharing based on relative inherent profitability of using land for competing purposes.
-The logit approach was developed my McFadden (1974) to describe the distribution of consumer choice, but a similar mathematical approach works well here for our purposes.
+The logit approach was developed by McFadden (1974) to describe the distribution of consumer choice, but a similar mathematical approach works well here for our purposes.
 The interpretation of this sharing system in GCAM is that there is a distribution of profit behind each competing land use within a region, rather than a single point value.
 Each competing land use option has a potential average profit over its entire distribution.
 The share of land allocated to any given use is based on the probability that that use has a highest profit among the competing uses.
 The relative potential average profits are used in the logit formulation, where an option with a higher average profit will get a higher share than one with a lower average profit.
 However, at the margin, the profits of competing options are equal.
 In essence, the sharing can therefore be considered optimal, but the assumption of a distribution of profits makes it very different from a constrained linear optimization approach.

 In GCAM, competing uses of land are nested within land nodes.
 Within each land node, it is generally assumed to be easier to substitute products, so logit exponents are higher to indicate tighter competition.
 Examples include switching food crops from one to another and converting forests from unmanaged categories to logging forests.
 Substitution across land nodes is also allowed but is assumed to be more difficult than within land nodes.
 We implement this philosophy by setting lower logit exponents via input data.
 For example, the expansion of cropland into pasture is more difficult than expansion of wheat land into corn land.